SAtHwKA/MULTIMODAL_MEDICAL_CHATBOT/README.md

 ## Overview

-The Multi-Model Medical Chatbot is a multimodal AI application developed using Python and Gradio.
+The Multi-Modal Medical Chatbot is a multimodal AI application developed using Python and Gradio.
 It accepts text, image, and audio inputs to generate informative health and wellness responses.
 The system integrates vision-language and speech recognition models to provide a simple interactive experience.

 ## Features